 The trick to hiding dark circles (very different to eye bags which is loosening of the skin under the eye) is to:

 - Conceal using a light textured cream/liquid based concealer.
-A heavy stick concealer is simply too obvious and heavy and as your makeup wears throughout the day, it will have a tendency to dry out and cake sitting in any fine lines or crows feet!
+A heavy stick concealer is simply too obvious and thick, and as your makeup wears throughout the day it will have a tendency to dry out and cake sitting in fine lines/crows feet!
 Not a good look!
-Creamy liquid concealer will conceal and add hydration to the eye area and are buildable ie you can layer them until you’re happy with the coverage.
+Creamy liquid concealer will conceal and add hydration to the eye area and are buildable i.e. you can layer them until you’re happy with the coverage.

 - Use a brightening product with a slight illuminator to reflect the light.
 A lighter shade than your foundation will add soft focus to the eye area.
 This gives the illusion of brightening effortlessly to the on-lookers eye!